gajus/slonik/README.md

 /**
  * @property captureStackTrace Dictates whether to capture stack trace before executing query.
 Middlewares access stack trace through query execution context.
 (Default: true)
- * @property connectionTimeout: Timeout (in milliseconds) after which an error is raised if cannot cannot be established.
+ * @property connectionTimeout Timeout (in milliseconds) after which an error is raised if cannot cannot be established.
 (Default: 5000)
  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#slonik-interceptors).
  * @property maximumPoolSize Do not allow more than this many connections.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 10)